 - Using invisible text or hidden keywords (particularly problematic)

-Directory users immediately recognize these manipulative tactics, which damage credibility and professionalism.
-More importantly, many business directories have implemented anti-spam measures that automatically flag or reject keyword-stuffed listings.
+Directory users spot these tricks right away, and they damage your credibility.
+Many directories also run anti-spam measures that automatically flag or reject keyword-stuffed listings.

-According to CWE (Common Weakness Enumeration), manipulative content practices like keyword stuffing are increasingly monitored and penalized by directory services to maintain listing quality and user experience.
+According to CWE (Common Weakness Enumeration), manipulative content practices like keyword stuffing are increasingly monitored and penalized by directory services to keep listing quality and user experience intact.

 - Write naturally descriptive business information